atc-net/atc-docs/README.md

 # DevOps Playbook

-The ATC-Team have made a [DevOps Playbook](./devops-playbook/README.md) for best practices on development and maintenance for project - this is the way we do things :smile:
+The ATC-Team have made a [DevOps Playbook](./devops-playbook/README.md), which includes best practices for cloud software development.